qbicsoftware/research-data-management/docs/rawdata/raw_data_request_server_access.md

 ## Procedure

-To minimize security risk. access to our upload server is restricted to temporary whitelisted IP addresses from outside of the university network.
+To minimize security risk, access to our upload server is restricted to temporary whitelisted IP addresses from outside of the university network.
 !!! note
     Please make sure to provide a **public** and **static** IP address from the machine you want to connect from.
     Check with your IT department on details on how to obtain such an IP address.